LawyerCat42069/BRC-420-69/README.md

 Steps:
 Assemble Parent (BRC-420) Collection JSON with all desired metadata.
 Identify satoshis of parent and child inscriptions and include that information in the metadata of each.
 Next you will need to convert your desired visual output into a bitmap, and from there convert it into a base64 string.
+You can do this using the LibrarytoBMP script for all files in the chosen directory.
 Then, you will need to convert the metadata into a BSON that is then converted into a separate base64 string.
+You can do this using Metadata_BSON_Convert.

 Then using BRC69_EncryptStrings, you encrypt the base64 into two AES hashes using AES encryption.